 You may use your meal plan in any of the residential dining halls.
 Meal hours are posted throughout the halls.
 In the case of a class, lab, or work schedule conflict, arrangements can be made to pick up a meal.

-Dining Services offers a variety of entrées at each meal, including vegetarian options; salad, deli, and pasta bars; and stir fry, pizza, dessert, ice cream, waffle, and beverage stations.
+Dining Services offers a variety of entrées at each meal, including vegan and vegetarian options; salad, deli, and pasta bars; and stir fry, pizza, dessert, ice cream, waffle, and beverage stations.
 If you have an allergy or other dietary need, let the Dining Services staff know—we will work with you to provide the food you need.

 Unused Dining Dollars are transferable from fall to spring semester; however, any Dining Dollars not used by the end of spring semester are nonrefundable.